 How much can you really afford?

 The upfront price of a new car is not the only thing you need to consider.
-You'll need to factor in the ongoing costs of maintaining a car as well.
+Factor in the ongoing costs of maintaining your car as well.
 For instance, when you first buy a car there may be stamp duty and transfer fees – on top of the price of the vehicle.
 Then you need to factor in servicing, insurance and petrol, which all add to the general cost.

 Work out what they'll add up to over a year before making a decision.
 Otherwise you might find yourself with a nice new car you can't afford to keep.

 Do your research

-Before buying, do your research on the vehicle you have in mind.
-Search online for information on what you should expect such as pricing, depreciation and running costs, as well as reviews from other owners, so you get a clearer idea of what you'll be in for if you’re thinking of purchasing a particular make or model.
+Before you buy anything, do research on the vehicle you have in mind.
+Search online for information on what you should expect such as pricing, depreciation and running costs, as well as reviews from other owners, so you get a really good idea of what you'll be in for if you’re thinking of buying a particular make or model.
 Doing your research can also open your eyes to other car options.

 Google 'owner car reviews' or manufacturer and dealership websites are good starting points.
 You can also check through newspapers, catalogues and car magazines.
-Don't forget to ask family and friends for their honest and helpful opinions.
+Don't forget to ask family and friends for their honest opinions.

 The bottom line is that it really is worth taking the time to look around and consider all your options before buying your first car.
-The right auto loan can also make all the difference in how much you can afford.
+The right loan can also make all the difference to how much you can afford.

-For more information on how you can finance a vehicle that’s right for you, contact one of our Lending Specialist about your car loan options on 13 73 77 or speak to an accredited Pepper Money Broker.
+For any information on how you can finance a vehicle that’s right for you, contact one of our Lending Specialist about your car loan options on 13 73 77 or speak to an accredited Pepper Money Broker.
 They're there to help.